On the Salient Limitations of the Methods of Assembly Theory and their Classification of Molecular Biosignatures: Methods

+For the unpaired (two-samples/independent measures) t-test with Welch’s correction, at a degree of freedom (df) of 100, a critical t-value of 3.390 is expected for a two-tail P-value of 0.001 (i.e., 99.9\% confidence).
+The t-value closest to 3.39 was found for the 1D-BDM and 2D-BDM~\cite{bdm,2d}, with a t-value of 6.410 and 6.561, respectively (P $<$ 0.0001), both within the critical region of statistical significance.
+All complexity measures obtained a non-parametric Kolmogorov-Smirnov test value of P $<$ 0.0001; the Kolmogorov-Smirnov distance D was smallest for the 1D-BDM and 2D-BDM, with both returning a value of 0.707.

+Through these statistical assessments, the 1D-BDM and 2D-BDM at a binary conversion threshold of 3 were found to be robust discriminants of molecular complexity in classifying living \textit{vs}$.$ non-living molecules.
+The result is shown in Figure~\ref{figureLivingversusNonliving}.

 To perform the 2D-BDM on the MS signatures (molecules), the structural distance matrix was extracted from the 2D-molecular structure SDF files for each molecule using the PubChem database.
-Binary conversion was performed on the matrices in R at five different conversion thresholds (i.e., -1, 0, 1, 3 and 5).
-The binarised molecular distance matrices were processed by the PyBDM code (see~\cite{SupplInfo}) to obtain the 2D-BDM scores for each molecule.
-Distance matrices at a binary conversion threshold of 3 were found to be optimal in discriminant analysis of MS signatures into life vs. non-life categories.
+Binary conversion was performed on the matrices after flattening in R at five different conversion thresholds (i.e., -1, 0, 1, 3 and 5).
+The matrices were flattened by taking rows of values for the distance matrices, or pairs of values for the MS2 matrices (for Fig.~\ref{figureBiologicalComplexityplot}) and ordering them by rows onto the Rapidtables ASCII/Unicode text string conversion calculator, and removing the spaces.
+The matrices can be simply pasted as a text, and converted to binary strings using the ASCII/UTF-8 character encoding and Space Output delimiter string settings.
+The binarised molecular distance matrices were processed by the PyBDM code to obtain the 2D-BDM scores for each molecule.
+Distance matrices at a binary conversion threshold of 3 were found to be optimal in differential analysis of the MA chemical space signatures and MS signatures into life \textit{vs}$.$ non-life categories.
 The matrices at a conversion threshold of 3 were used to compute the 2D-Huffman code and 2D-RLE compression lengths.